-A brochure can help your company attract new customers or draw attention to an upcoming event your business is organizing.
+A brochure can help your company or school attract new customers or students, or draw attention to an upcoming event your business is organizing.
 Your brochure is only as good as the content inside of it.
-People won’t feel compelled to work with your business or seek you out if you don’t give them reason to.
+People won’t feel compelled to work with your business or school, or seek you out, if you don’t give them reason to.
 Remember these five things to include on your brochure:

-Your brochure needs something to grab a potential customer’s attention, and an image is often what does the trick.
-Choose pictures that give a person a clear idea of what you’re offering and that also entice them to buy what you’re selling.
+Your brochure needs something to grab someone’s attention, and an image is often what does the trick.
+Choose pictures that give a person a clear idea of what your business, school, clinic, or center is offering.
 Pick a photo or image that’s clear and good quality.

 A brochure shouldn’t present a person with a mystery.
-They should be able to figure out what its purpose is, and what your company’s purpose is, right away.
+They should be able to figure out what its purpose is, and what your company’s or school’s purpose is, right away.
 Decide what you want from the brochure before you start designing it.
-For example, are you letting people know about an upcoming event or are you trying to convince people to switch a service provider they use and pick your business instead?
-Highlight what makes your business stand out from the rest.
+For example, are you letting people know about an upcoming event or are you trying to convince people to switch schools pick your school instead?
+Highlight what makes your business or school stand out from the rest.

-Include every possible way to contact your business on the brochure.
-For example, list your company’s phone number, email address, and street address.
-Don’t forget to include your business’ social media profile information, such as your Twitter handle or Facebook page, too.
-You want to make it as easy as possible for a potential customer to reach out to you.
+Include every possible way to contact your school, clinic, center, or business on the brochure.
+For example, list your phone number, email address, and street address.
+Don’t forget to include your social media profile information, such as your Twitter handle or Facebook page.
+You want to make it as easy as possible for people to reach out to you.

 Time and Date

-Let people know when the specific event is or when your business is open.
+Let people know when the specific event is or when your school or business is open.
 If you’re strictly online, note that, so that people feel comfortable visiting your website at all hours.
-Include the year on the brochure, too, if you’re creating one for an upcoming event.
+Include the year on the brochure or pamphlet, too, if you’re creating one for an upcoming event.
 You don’t want a person finding your brochure a year later and getting confused.

 Call to Action